NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 ![](../images/Near2far_simulation_geometry.png)
 </center>

-In the first part of the simulation, we define the cell and sources as well as the near field and flux regions.
+In the first part of the simulation, we define the cell and source as well as the near field and flux regions.
 Since we are using a pulsed source (with center wavelength of 1 μm), the fields are timestepped until they have sufficiently decayed away.

 The simulation script is in [examples/antenna-radiation.py](https://github.com/NanoComp/meep/blob/master/python/examples/antenna-radiation.py).
 The notebook is [examples/antenna-radiation.ipynb](https://nbviewer.jupyter.org/github/NanoComp/meep/blob/master/python/examples/antenna-radiation.ipynb)